European and British contacts with China 1700-1800

 Trading with China

 The traders who sailed the seas were there to make a profit.
-In 1557 Portugal had secured control of Macau and so a stranglehold of the Guangzhou (Canton) trade.
+In 1557 Portugal had secured control of Macau and eventually a stranglehold of the Guangzhou (Canton) trade.
 However near the end of the century, in 1684, the English East India Company managed to establish their first factory (warehouse) at Guangzhou.

 One event poisoned Chinese-European relations.
 This was the behavior of the Dutch at Jakarta (then known as Batavia) on the island of Java where a large overseas Chinese community had rapidly built up.
 In 1740 the Chinese revolted over poor pay and conditions and the whole community of 10,000 were brutally slaughtered.
 Trust in all European traders was greatly damaged.

 In 1743 the British had an encounter which further soured relations.
 Commodore George Anson ➚ sailed the battle-damaged HMS Centurion (sixty guns) to Guangzhou to have his ship repaired, it was towing a captured Spanish galleon laden with silver.
-As he was not there to tradehe did not expect to pay harbor dues and wanted to meet the Viceroy.
-He was refused permission and payment demanded, so like Captain Weddell in 1637 he just sailed up the Pearl river to Guangzhou anyway with a very reluctant Chinese pilot held at gunpoint.
-All Chinese help was refused at Guangzhou and he soon ran short of food; he fired a large cannon twice a day to remind the Chinese of his ship's power.
+As he was not there to trade he did not expect to pay harbor dues and wanted to meet the Viceroy.
+He was refused permission and payment of normal dues demanded, so like Captain Weddell in 1637 he just sailed up the Pearl river to Guangzhou anyway with a very reluctant Chinese pilot held at gunpoint.
+All Chinese help was refused at Guangzhou and he soon ran short of food.
+Anson fired a large cannon twice a day to remind the Chinese of his ship's power.
 It was only when he helped the Chinese put out a large fire in the city that he was granted an interview with the provincial Viceroy and allowed to leave with provisions.
 On his return, his bitter report accused the Chinese of all forms of deceit and innate dishonesty.
 He thought that the use of Pidgin English gave the case for Chinese stupidity (pidgin was now in use rather than Chinese which Anson considered obtuse and impractical).
 He thought the Chinese were just imitators lacking creativity.

 Flint's efforts led to the foundation of the Canton system in China to try to prevent further effrontery.
 The Guangzhou (Canton) system established in the mid 18th century was hugely corrupt.
 It was administered by a guild of ‘hongs’ who could demand whatever tariffs they wished on goods.
 It was so lucrative that the three year appointment as a ‘hong’ had to be bought at a very high price.
 The first two year’s income went to pay the bribes to get the position, only the last year gave any profit to the ‘hong’.
 Above the hongs was the overall administrator the ‘hoppo ➚’ who in the early days had to be a Manchu.
 He was immensely powerful and subservient only to the Governor of Guangzhou and Viceroy of Guang (Guangxi and Guangdong were then combined as one province).